Cremation diamonds are fascinating: are you curious?

 Once your loved one has passed away, or is passing away, you may be forced to deal with funeral homes or crematories.
 These places can seem like uncomfortable spots to talk about your loved one as you often meet under the saddest circumstances.
 Even as you prepare for your loved one to pass, you soon begin to realize that you will need someone to cremate their body into ashes or prepare their body for burial.
 End of life care is never easy.

 Heart In Diamond fills a need that many families seek as their loved ones make the transition from this life to the next.
-They work with families, and funeral homes, to ensure that your loved one is treated with the utmost respect and care that they deserve.
-Heart In Diamond is in the business of turning ashes or hair into diamonds that will bring happiness to the one left behind.
-Cremation diamonds can be developed before, or after, your loved one has passed.
-The difference is that hair is used before and a combination of hair and ashes is used after they have moved on to their next journey.
+We work with families, and funeral homes, to ensure that your loved one is treated with the utmost respect and care that they deserve.
+Our company creates laboratory diamonds that are grown from the extracted pure carbon from a loved one’s cremated ashes.

 These consultants are able to help you decide on color and cut by listening to you share your memories about how you best remember your loved one.

-You may have heard of the Hope Diamond, and if you haven’t, it is a world-famous diamond that was named for a French merchant Jean Baptiste Tavernier.
+You may have heard of the Hope Diamond, and if you haven’t, it is a world-famous gemthat was named for a French merchant Jean Baptiste Tavernier.
 The Hope Diamond was originally mined in India and is 45.52 carats.
 Many people claim that the Hope Diamond is cursed and have even written books about it throughout history.

 For many people, talking about dying or death can cause them to cringe.
 It is scary to think about leaving this earth forever.
 It can seem even scarier for those loved ones who are being left behind as they have a lot of decisions to make for the person they love.

 Heart In Diamond allows you to open up the conversation to what you want to happen to your ashes.
-Some people choose to avoid talking about death all together, but Heart In Diamond believes that the conversation of death does not need to be avoided.
-Cremation diamonds can change the ways that families approach the dying, or death, process by turning that conversation into a celebration of life.
+Some people choose to avoid talking about death altogether, but we believe that the conversation of death does not need to be avoided.
+Cremation diamonds can change the ways that families approach the dying, or death, process by turning the conversation into a celebration of life.